RakNoel/INF214/README.md

 but with NO SUPPORT what so ever.
 Apparently this is top down compiled, so you cannot have the main method at the start.

 ### First run:
-You can apparently freely mess arround with pointers, deconstructors and god knows what.
-I have NO clue what all this code does, and googeling gives me a headace.
+You can apparently freely mess arround with pointers, deconstructions and god knows what.
+I have NO clue what all this code does, and google-ing gives me a headace.
 Anyways continuing on.
 After much back and fourth, I finally made it:
 ```
 /home/raknoel/CLionProjects/INF214/src/cmake-build-debug/INF214
 3412